carpentries/workshop-template/README.md

     default Redcarpet, because Kramdown handles Markdown inside HTML blocks.

+3. Install the Python YAML module.
+If you are using the Anaconda Python distribution, you probably already have it; if you don't, you can install it with:

+    ~~~
+    $ conda install pyyaml
+    ~~~

+    If you are using some other distribution, you can install it using
+    Pip:

+    ~~~
+    $ pip install pyyaml
+    ~~~

+    and if you are on Debian Linux, you can use:

+    ~~~
+    $ apt-get install python-yaml
+    ~~~

 ### One Repository or Two?

 If you are teaching Git, you should create a separate repository for